JeremyParish69/docs/integrate/frontend.md

     1. [README.md](https://github.com/osmosis-labs/osmosis-frontend/blob/master/README.md)
 2. Submit a pull request branch with necessary changes to the following:
 	1. `src/stores/root.ts`:
-		- Add asset pairs to `GammSwapManager`:
+		- Add asset pairs to `GammSwapManager`
 			- Order doesn't matter
 			- Note: for CW20 tokens, the minimal denomination is used.
 I.E., the original token contract is used, not the CW20-ICS20 contract
 			- Note: for IBC mutlihop tokens, all IBC transfer details are required